 The safety and efficacy of fractional radiofrequency microneedling in the treatment of acne were investigated in a recent clinical trial, though.
 The trial consisted of 25 subjects suffering from moderate to severe acne.

-The results revealed that the number of acne lesion, both inflammatory and non-inflammatory decreased significantly.
+The results revealed that the number of acne lesions, both inflammatory and non-inflammatory, decreased significantly.
 The sebum excretion and subject satisfaction scores were statistically favorable at each point of measurement compared to the baseline (p<0.05).
 It was also observed that the inflammatory acne lesions had better improvement than the non-inflammatory lesions.
-Some minor and transient adverse effect such as pinpoint bleeding, pain and erythema were also observed but did not warrant the stopping of treatment.
+Some minor and transient adverse effects, such as pinpoint bleeding, pain, and erythema, were also observed but did not warrant the stopping of treatment.

 This study shows the merits of fractional radiofrequency microneedling in the treatment of acne vulgaris.